 Adding Flavor Enhancements

 Herbs and spices can also be added to the rice during cooking to enhance its flavor.
 A bay leaf, a sprig of thyme, or a pinch of saffron can add aromatic notes to the rice.
-After cooking, you can stir in butter, olive oil, soy sauce, or sesame oil to add flavor and moisture.
+Even so, after cooking, you can stir in butter, olive oil, soy sauce, or sesame oil to add flavor and moisture.
 Experimenting with different flavor combinations will help you create delicious and customized microwave rice dishes.

 Fluffing and Resting the Rice